Bienassss/StackHeapPython/README.md

 ### Heap Data Structure:

 #### Feature 1: Insert Key
 - **Description:** Adds an element to the heap.
 The element is initially added to the end of the array, and then the heap properties are restored by bubbling the element up as necessary.
+This method is inherited by both subclasses.
 - **Code Snippet:**
     ```python
     def insert_key(self, key):